karataydev/portfolioman/README.md

 - Remove dialog from addOrCalcualte buttons and use accordion to show form fields
 - Implement portfolio benchmark against other instruments
 - Find a way to get stock data and icon
+- Make My Portfolio title editable and from server
+- Find a way to calcualte current position